 Ola shook hands with the corporates to convince the employers to use the Ola cars at reduced rates.
 On increased demands, they are charged for the higher amount.
-This strategy would get Ola mass sales as of higher demands.
+This strategy would get Ola mass sales as of higher demand.

 For the commuter who likes entertainment on their way, Ola primes offer an entertaining medium within the cab.
 For this purpose, it has partnered with Apple Music, Sony Liv, etc., to get the consumers convenience.
-This would charge a bit higher from the riders, as an income generator for Ola.
+This would charge a bit higher from the riders as an income generator for Ola.